BACKING UP YOUR COMPUTER FILES

-Your network drive is an ideal choice for a backup location, since everyone's network files are backed up to tape every workday, and the backup tapes are stored in a locked, fireproof vault.
+Your network drive is an ideal choice for a backup location, since everyone's network files are backed up every workday.
 It's so secure that many people routinely save all their files to their network drive instead of their local hard drive.

 You can access your network drive whenever you're connected to the Smith network or the Internet.
 For information about using the Internet to access your network drive, click here.

-Storage Quotas: Faculty and staff have no quotas set for their network drive storage space.
-Students have a nominal 1 gigabyte quota, but higher quotas can be granted if required.
+Storage Quotas: Faculty and staff have no quotas set for their network drive storage space. .

 Important Notes About Your Network Drive: